Links for K-12 Teachers | Assessment Assistance | On-Line Practice Modules | Daily Dose of the Web

 11. How Many Licks Does it Take to Get to the Center - layers of the Earth

-12. Inside the Earth - label the inside of the earth (from Enchanted Learning)
+12. Inside the Earth - label the inside of the earth ( from Enchanted Learning )

 13. Inside the Earth - from USGS

-14. Layers of the Earth - from CNN Technology on 4/1/08
+14. Layers of the Earth - from CNN Technology This site is interactive and allows students to play a game or input or collect data

 16. Savage Earth - layers of the earth from PBS